almereyda/awesome-starred/README.md

 ## Vue

+- [jesusantguerrero/sunday](https://github.com/jesusantguerrero/sunday) - monday clone with laravel 8, jetstream, inertia and vue
+- [jesusantguerrero/zen](https://github.com/jesusantguerrero/zen) - Zen. is a productivity app that integrates Eisenhower Matrix, Pomodoros, and part of the Get Things Done (GTD) principles in a unique way, to improve your developer routine.
 - [statping-ng/statping-ng](https://github.com/statping-ng/statping-ng) - An updated drop-in for statping.
 A Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [c6p/logseq-hypothesis](https://github.com/c6p/logseq-hypothesis) - Logseq plugin for hypothes.is